-The most significant development in the retail market is the appearance of large retailers, many of them foreign-owned, such as Konzum from Croatia, Mercator from Slovenia (recently acquired by Croatian Agrokor, owner of Konzum), Interex from France, Maxi from Serbia and locally-owned retailers Bingo, AMKO Komerc and Merkur.
+The most significant development in the retail market is the appearance of large retailers, such as foreign chain Konzum from Croatia, and locally-owned retailers Bingo, Tropic and AMKO Komerc.
 The introduction of the shopping mall concept has changed consumer habits and enabled larger retailers to shift the effort of financing onto manufacturers and distributors, especially in the consumer goods sector.